NicKZ-gene/NickZ-gene/README.md

 Here are some ideas to get you started:
 -->
+-    I'm a previous software engineer of Huawei

-- 🔭 I’m currently working on Unity, Python, Java and JavaScript
+- 🔭 I’m currently working on Unity, Python and Go
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Go
 - 🤔 I’m looking for help with anything
 - 💬 Ask me about anything
 - 📫 How to reach me: YOU GUESS